 Soprano Allison Charney began her career following the national finals of the Metropolitan Opera Competition with her debut at the New York City Opera.
 She went on to earn a reputation for her "vocal agility, lush sound and dramatic portrayals" of dozens of leading roles in opera companies across the United States.
 Concert highlights have included performances at Alice Tully Hall, Avery Fisher Hall, the Philadelphia Orchestra, and the Boston Pops under the baton of Alan Gilbert.
 A champion of music of our times, Ms. Charney has premiered many new works and is featured on the first recording of the Pulitzer Prize nominated oratorio CHOOSE LIFE.
 Ms. Charney can also be heard in a CD of American songs on the DSC Label and is a founding member of the ARK trio, whose first recording is scheduled to be released in 2018.
 An active recitalist and master teacher, Ms. Charney is the founder and curator of the NYC concert series, PREformances with Allison Charney.
 Ms. Charney holds a Bachelor's degree from Harvard University and two graduate degrees in music from the Peabody Conservatory of Johns Hopkins University.
-Ms. Charney lives in New York City with her husband, Adam Epstein and their two sons, Evan and Oliver.
+Ms. Charney lives in New York City with her husband and their two sons.

 Pianist Reiko Uchida enjoys an active career as a soloist and chamber musician.
 She performs regularly throughout the United States, Asia, and Europe, in venues including Suntory Hall, Avery Fisher Hall, Alice Tully Hall, the 92nd Street Y, the Metropolitan Museum of Art, the Kennedy Center, and the White House.
 First prize winner of the Joanna Hodges Piano Competition and Zinetti International Competition, she has appeared as a soloist with major orchestras and made her New York City solo in 2001 at Weill Hall under the auspices of the Abby Whiteside Foundation.As a chamber musician she has performed at the Marlboro, Santa Fe, Tanglewood, and Spoleto Music Festivals; as guest artist with Camera Lucida, American Chamber Players, and the Borromeo, Talich, Daedalus, St. Lawrence, and Tokyo String Quartets; and in recital with Jennifer Koh, Thomas Meglioranza,Anne Akiko Meyers, Sharon Robinson, and Jaime Laredo.
 Her recording with Jennifer Koh, "String Poetic" was nominated for a Grammy Award.
 She is a past member of the Chamber Music Society of Lincoln Center Two and is a founding member of the ARK trio with S. Ms. Uchida holds a Bachelor's degree from the Curtis Institute of Music, a Master's degree from the Mannes College of Music, an Artist Diploma from the Juilliard School, and is currently an associate faculty member at Columbia University.